jason-dees-kr/test-doc-hub/breaking-changes/Technical-Proposals.md

 We could be maintaining multiple versions of one or more scenarios at the same time.

+Front end teams would have to know what models are currently in their SDK, like keep track of a manifest of some sort.

 ---

 ### One SDK With Multiple Versioned Models